-The Scheme will be maintained in accordance with the Scheme Constitution and continue to be maintained in order to attract new members.
+The Scheme will be maintained in accordance with the Scheme Constitution and continue to be

 Environment regulation and performance

 The operations of the Scheme are not subject to any particular or significant environmental regulation under a law of the Commonwealth or of a State or Territory.
 There have been no known significant breaches of any other environmental requirements applicable to the Scheme.